openhab/openhab-docker/README.md

 ### Running openHAB with libpcap support

-You can run all openHAB images with libpcap support.
+You can run all openHAB images with libpcap support by configuring additional capabilities.
-This enables you to use the *Amazon Dashbutton Binding* in the Docker container.
+This allows for using the *Amazon Dash Button Binding* in the Docker container.
-For that feature to work correctly, you need to run the image as **root user**.
 Create the following `docker-compose.yml` and start the container with `docker compose up -d`

 ```yaml